-(v) LBHF Family Support Services Limited
+(Vii) LBHF Family Support Services Limited

 LBHF Family Support Services Limited is a Limited Company wholly owned by the Council, which was incorporated on 18 August 2017.
-The latest Accounts available, those relating to 2019/20, show net liability worth \pm 1.4k and a net loss for the period of \pm 1.4k.
+The latest Accounts available, those relating to 2019/20, show net liability worth £1.4k and a net loss for the period of \pounds 1.4k.

-(vi) West King Street Renewal LLP
+(Viii) West King Street Renewal LLP